MagicFoundation/Alcinoe/README.md

 Json Parser
 -----------

-TALJSONDocumentA is a Delphi parser/writer for JSON / BSON data format. it's support DOM and SAX parser (Note a better name could be SAJ for Simple API for JSON instead of SAX for Simple API for XML but as the concept of SAX is well know I keep this name), support BSON format, and use a similar syntax than TALXMLDocument / TXMLDocument.
-TALJSONDocumentA can also export Json / Bson data in TALStringListA.
+TALJSONDocumentA is a Delphi parser/writer for JSON/BSON data formats.
+It supports both DOM and SAX parsers.
+(Note that a better name for SAX could be SAJ for Simple API for JSON instead of Simple API for XML, but as the concept of SAX is well-known, I will keep this name.)
+TALJSONDocumentA also supports BSON format and uses a syntax similar to TALXMLDocument/TXMLDocument.
+Additionally, TALJSONDocumentA can export Json/Bson data to TALStringListA.

 Example :